shinyamagami/Dokku-on-VPS/README.md

 # AWS LightSail to Akamai Linode

-I was forced to learn that 10GB was too small for Dokku so that I would have to use, at least, $6 plan on DigitalOcean.
+I happened to learn that 10GB was too small for Dokku so that I would have to use, at least, $6 plan on DigitalOcean.
 It changed my mind, and I decided to use Linode, which offers $5 plan with 25GB SSD.
 Linode is now owned by Akamai.